Claude Design = Premium Portfolio Websites In Minutes

 Thesis

-Claude Design = Premium Portfolio Websites In Minutes teaches a practical agent architecture move: A senior product designer walks through building a non-generic portfolio in Claude Design by feeding it visual references, forcing it to interview you with questions, refining with draw/edit/comment modes and the tweaks panel, adding specific scroll and hover animations, then shipping it live via Claude Code, GitHub, and Vercel.
+Claude Design = Premium Portfolio Websites In Minutes teaches a practical coding-agent workflow move: A senior product designer walks through building a non-generic portfolio in Claude Design by feeding it visual references, forcing it to interview you with questions, refining with draw/edit/comment modes and the tweaks panel, adding specific scroll and hover animations, then shipping it live via Claude Code, GitHub, and Vercel.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.